ufs-community/uwtools/docs/sections/user_guide/cli/tools/config.rst

 ``validate``
 ------------

-The ``validate`` mode ensures that a given config file is structured properly.
+The ``validate`` action ensures that a given config file is structured properly.

 .. code-block:: text